Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 There are three reasons to use a lighter tippet in the winter.

-- The other reason is that a lighter and thinner tippet allows the fly to sink faster and deeper and the thinner tippet will get pushed by the current much less which slows your fly down.
+- The other reason is that a lighter and thinner tippet allows the fly to sink faster and deeper, and the thinner tippet will get pushed by the current much less, slowing your fly down.
 Deep and slow is the name of the game.

 Winter Waders